cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### Are partitioning or change data capture available to me?

-Yes, clusters that are running version 21.1 or later have access to Core Changefeeds.
+Yes, clusters that are running version 21.1 or later have access to [Core Changefeeds].

 ### Do you have a UI?
 How can I see details?

 Yes, you can view and your clusters in the [CockroachCloud Console](https://cockroachlabs.cloud/).
 However, some [DB Console](../{{site.versions["stable"]}}/ui-overview.html) pages are not currently available for CockroachCloud Serverless (beta) clusters.

+### Can I run bulk operations such as `IMPORT` and `EXPORT` from my cluster?

+Yes, see [Run Bulk Operations](run-bulk-operations.html) for more information.
+If you don't have billing information on file for your Organization, [`userfile`](../{{site.versions["stable"]}}/use-userfile-for-bulk-operations.html) is the only available storage options for bulk operations.
+Once you enter billing information, even if you don't set a budget, you will have access to [cloud storage](../{{site.versions["stable"]}}/use-cloud-storage-for-bulk-operations.html).

 ### Can I backup my CockroachCloud Serverless (beta) cluster?
 Does Cockroach Labs take backups of my cluster?

 Cockroach Labs takes full cluster backups of all CockroachCloud Serverless (beta) clusters for our own purposes.
-If your Organization is [verified](console-access-management.html#organization-verification) at the Basic level, you can take backups locally to `userfile`.
-If you are at the Core level of verification, you can backup to cloud storage or `userfile`.
-See [Organization verification](console-access-management.html#organization-verification) for more information.
+If you don't have [billing information on file](console-access-management.html#manage-billing-for-the-organization) for your Organization, you can [take backups locally](run-bulk-operations.html#backup-and-restore-with-userfile) to `userfile`.
+Once you enter billing information, even if you don't set a budget, you can also [backup to cloud storage](run-bulk-operations.html#backup-and-restore-with-userfile).